-EXTERNAL STAKEHOLDERS

-ROLE PLAYERS ROLES AND RESPONSIBILITIES

-Karoo Hoogland Approve the IDP, budget and SDBIP.

-Municipality > Undertake the overall planning, management and coordination of the IDP тинистрин and budget process.
+EXTERNAL STAKEHOLDERS ROLE PLAYERS ROLES AND RESPONSIBILITIES Karoo Hoogland Municipality Approve the IDP, budget and SDBIP.
+Undertake the overall planning, management and coordination of the IDP and budget process.
 Consider comments of the MEC's for local government and finance, the National Treasury and/ or provincial treasury and other national and/ or provincial organs of state on the IDP, budget and SDBIP and adjust if necessary.
 Ensure linkage between the Budget, SDBIP and IDP.
-Local Residents, > Represents interest and contributes knowledge and ideas in the IDP Communities and process by participating in and through the ward committees.
-Stakeholders A Keep constituencies informed on IDP activities and outcomes.
-Ensure alignment of the IDP between the municipality and the district W I Divis municipality (Integrated District and Local Planning).
-Namakwa District > Preparation of joint strategy workshops between municipality, provincial Municipality and National government.
-Ensure horizontal alignment of the IDP between the municipality and the District municipality.
+Local Residents, Communities and Stakeholders Represents interest and contributes knowledge and ideas in the IDP process by participating in and through the ward committees.
+Keep constituencies informed on IDP activities and outcomes.
+Ensure alignment of the IDP between the municipality and the district Namakwa District Municipality Preparation of joint strategy workshops between municipality, provincial and National government.
+Provincial Government Ensure horizontal alignment of the IDP between the municipality and the District municipality.
 Ensuring vertical and sector alignment between provincial sector departments/ provincial strategic plans and the IDP process at local/district level.
 Ensure efficient financial management of Provincial grants.
 Monitor the IDP and budget progress.
-Provincial Government > Assist municipalities in compiling the IDP and budget.
+Assist municipalities in compiling the IDP and budget.
 Coordinate and manage the MEC's assessment of the IDP.
 Provincial Treasury must provide views and comments on the draft budget and any budget-related policies and documentation for consideration by council when tabling the budget.
 Conduct Medium Term Revenue and Expenditure Framework (MTREF) budget and IDP assessments.
-Contribute sector expertise and knowledge.
-Sector Departments Provide sector plans and programmes for inclusion in the IDP and budget.
-National Treasury issues MFMA Circulars and guidelines on the manner in which municipal councils should process their annual budgets, including guidelines on the formation of a committee of the council to consider the National Government budget (Section 23(3) of the MFMA).
+Sector Departments Contribute sector expertise and knowledge.
+Provide sector plans and programmes for inclusion in the IDP and budget.
+National Treasury issues MFMA Circulars and guidelines on the manner in National Government National Treasury issues MFMA Circulars and guidelines on the manner in which municipal councils should process their annual budgets, including guidelines on the formation of a committee of the council to consider the budget (Section 23(3) of the MFMA).
 National Treasury issues guidance and provide support to the provincial treasury to assess the budget, SDBIP and integrations/ links of the budget with the IDP.